 Cranberry Lake Campgrounds

-Located in the Adirondacks mountains west of Tupper Lake, Cranberry Lake Campground offers RV, motorhome and Big Rig enthusiasts the chance to reserve some truly beautiful campsites with scenic views of the mountains, woods, and lake.
-Cranberry Lake Campground has 173 campsites in total.
-34 of these campsites are located directly near the water and 167 of them are on a reserve basis only.
-None of the sites offer electric, water or sewage hookups for a more rugged camping experience.
-The campgrounds are pet-friendly and the use of generators are allowed for 5 hours a day between the hours of 9 a.m. to 11 a.m. and 4 p.m. to 7 p.m. daily.
-The campground provides flush toilets, hot showers, recycling center, and trailer dump station.
-Each campsite is limited to six individuals per site and only two tents or one RV is permitted per campsite.
-You can stay at the campgrounds for up to 14 consecutive nights at a time.
+Located in the Adirondacks mountains west of Tupper Lake, Cranberry Lake Campground offers RV, motorhome, and big rig enthusiasts the chance to reserve some truly beautiful campsites with scenic views of the mountains, woods, and lake.
+Cranberry Lake Campground has 173 campsites in total, with 34 of those sites located directly near the water.
+None of the sites offer electric, water, or sewage hookups, so expect a more rugged camping experience.
+The campgrounds are pet-friendly, and the use of generators is allowed for five hours a day between the hours of 9 AM to 11 AM and 4 PM to 7 PM.
+The campground provides flush toilets, hot showers, a recycling center, and a trailer dump station.
+Each campsite is limited to six individuals per site, and only two tents or one RV is permitted per campsite.
+You can stay at the campgrounds for up to 14 consecutive nights at a time, and reservations are available up to nine months in advance.

 Seasonal activities in Cranberry Lake Campground

 One of the main pastimes of people that visit Cranberry Lake Campground is swimming in the Oswegatchie River.
 The river water has a mild temperature during summer months that is simply perfect for a refreshing and relaxing swimming experience.
 A sandy beach in Cranberry Lake Campground is also open to the public for swimming.
 Towards the west of the lake is a secluded area on the beach that offers a lot more privacy when visiting with family or friends.
-The beach area is beautiful and well maintained with plenty of designated swimming zones.
-The lake waters are not supervised by a lifeguard so swimming in the lake requires following strict guidelines and safeguards.
+The beach area is beautiful and well maintained, with plenty of designated swimming zones.
+A lifeguard does not supervise the lake waters, so swimming requires visitors to be confident in his or her swimming abilities.

 Hikers can choose from over 80 miles of marked trails inside Cranberry Lake Campground and can do so with the company of their faithful companions.
 Cranberry Lake Campground provides an excellent base for hiking the different varieties of trails in the region.
-Many foot-trails, bike trails and ATV trails lead from the campgrounds.
+Many foot-trails, bike trails, and ATV trails lead from the campgrounds.
 The two-mile Bear Mountain Trail provides a challenging uphill hike that offers spectacular views of the mountains.
-The short distance means that even amateur hikers can make it up to enjoy the scenic views.
+The short distance means that even amateur hikers can make it up to enjoy the scenic views, as long as you are willing to break a sweat.
 The campground trail also offers accessibility to a 17-mile loop trail system that is well-maintained for a more relaxed hiking experience.
+The best time of year to hike is during the fall when the leaves are colorful and the trails are less congested.